eatlas/AU_NESP-MaC-3-17_AIMS_NW-Aus-Features/README.md

 Lawrey, E., Bycroft, R. (2025).
 Australian Tropical Reef Features - Boundaries of coral and rocky reefs (NESP MaC 3.17, AIMS).
 [Data set]. eAtlas. https://doi.org/10.26274/4rrw-rr88

+This version introduced the following classifications:
+- `Coral Reef Inner Flat` classification to represent low ecologically active areas on reefs.
-This version included additional classifications to better represent the limestone reefs around the Pilbra.
-This version also introduced the `Coral Reef Inner Flat` classification to represent low ecologically active areas on reefs.
-It also included improvements to the mapping of the paleo rocky reefs off Eighty mile beach, separating out sand banks from the rocky portions.
+- `Limestone reef` and `Sandy Limestone Pavement` to better represent the limestone reefs around the Pilbra.

+This version includes the following improvements:
+- The mapping of the paleo rocky reefs off Eighty mile beach, separating out sand banks from the rocky portions.
+- Review and improvement of the 'Attachment' attribute.
+This found 6% error rate, with remanent errors estimated at 2%.
+- Significant improvement to the mapping Cocos Keeling Island, Christmas Island, Norfolk Island, Middleton Reef, Elizabeth Reef, and Lord Howe Island.

 ### Known issues
 - The `EdgeAcc_m` attribute is a string field when it should be a numeric field.
 Some features (~5%) do not have their edge accuracy assessed.
 - The `DepthCat` and `DepthCatSr` is not assigned for most features, however most offshore features were assessed to allow their assignment to shallow or deep.
 - Only limited review has been performed on the expert assessment of the `FeatConf` and `TypeConf`.
 - Many of the small inshore rocky reefs are not included, particularly in the Kimberley area.
+It was decided to defer the inclusion of the automated intertidal rocky reef mapping as it needs more work.
 - The classification accuracy of the reefs in the Pilbra needs more work.
 This region has a lot of limestone reefs, with an overlay of active modern coral reefs.
 The division between coral reefs and limestone reefs has only been partly implemented.
 - The `Coral Reef Inner Flat` has not been fully rolled out to the fringing reefs of Kimberley.
 As a result most of the fringing reefs only cover the active coral area, not the reef flat.
 As a result this version underestimates geological extent of the reefs.